leilaicruz/WebAPI-TUD_ME-workshop/Lesson_development/lesson.md

 ```

+## Download datasets

 questions:
 - what would be the 10 most recent datasets?
 - how would be to get the datasets from TUD? or Mechanical enginering? if that is not possible i think it iw worth to mention
-    - WHat I see is that the webapi only allows retrieval of this info per dataset.
+    - What I see is that the webapi only allows retrieval of this info per dataset.
 - does the order_direction parameter not work?